 These factors are used to produce a weight for a gene g using the following function:

-weightg=1-CDFexpressiong*CDFreptimingg*CDFchromatinstateg*CDFlengthg
+weightg=log1-CDFexpressiong+logCDFreptimingg+log1-CDFchromatinstateg+logCDFlengthg

 where

-expression(g) is the expression level of gene g, according to the Cancer Cell Line Encyclopedia’s (CCLE) RNA-Seq data (Barretina 2012),
+expression(g) is the expression level of gene g, according to the Cancer Cell Line Encyclopedia’s (CCLE) RNA-Seq data (Barretina 2012).
+This is an average of the expression across all CCLE cancers.

-reptiming(g) is the replication timing of gene g, according to Chen et al. (2010),
+reptiming(g) is the replication timing of gene g, according to Chen et al. (2010).

-chromatin_state(g) is a measure of how open or closed the chromatin is at gene g, according to Lieberman-Aiden et al. (2009), and
+chromatin_state(g) is a measure of how open or closed the chromatin is at gene g, according to Lieberman-Aiden et al. (2009).